genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

 ![plot of chunk unnamed-chunk-9](images/matrix_algebra_examples-unnamed-chunk-9-1.png)

-Note the resulting estimates are what we expect:
+And the resulting estimates are what we expect:

 ```r